 - Antibiotic-associated diarrhea is commonly caused by erythromycin and co-amoxiclav.
 This may occur during treatment or up to a few weeks after the treatment.

-- Drug reactions may also cause skin
+- Drug reactions may also cause skin lesions.

 - Yeast infections, such as oral thrush, may occur due to change in microflora.